What is Retina?

 Procedures & Services

-The Vitreo retina department et TEF is well equipped with the latest instruments for the management of various vitreoretinal disorders.
+The Vitreo retina department at TEF is well equipped with the latest instruments for the management of various vitreoretinal disorders.

 Special tests and procedures for retina include:

-Fundus photography – the digital color photo to document the retinal condition and aid in follow-up is available using Zeiss Visupac FF450
+Fundus photography – the digital color photo to document the retinal condition and aid in follow-up is available using FUNDUS CAMERA

-Optical Coherence Tomography: is a non invasive scan of the retina.
-At the Eye Foundation, we have the Carl Zeiss Spectral Domain OCT that gives us a good quality scan of the retina helping us identify and monitor a patient’s condition.
+Optical Coherence Tomography: It is a non invasive scan of the retina.
+At the Eye Foundation, we have the Optovue Spectral Domain OCT that uses a beam of light and its reflection to obtain 3 D cross sectional images that provide information about the different layers of the retina and choroid.

 Photodynamic therapy (PDT) : In patients with wet Age related macular degeneration, we offer Photo dynamic Therapy (PDT) to those suited for this modality of laser treatment.